Leanna Decker Flaunts Cleavage In Free-Flowing Dress In Breathtaking Instagram Pic

 Leanna Decker stunned her followers with her latest Instagram update.
 She looked amazing in a loose, free-flowing dress that showed off her enviable curves in all the right places.

 The model took to social media recently to showcase her hourglass figure.
-She also proved that sexy dresses do not need to be form-fitting because she showed off plenty of skin in a dress that skimmed her frame.
+She also proved that sexy dresses do not need to be formfitting because she showed off plenty of skin in a dress that skimmed her frame.

 Leanna went braless in a white dress with a plunging neckline.
 She flaunted her bounteous cleavage and sun-kissed skin thanks to the deep V-neck style of the dress.
-Her décolletage took center stage in the breathtaking Instagram pic.
+Her decolletage took center stage in the breathtaking Instagram pic.

 The ultra-feminine dress had half-sleeves that ended in a broad lace strip at the bottom.
-The see-through lace border formed a horizontal line across Leanna’s midriff as the dress’s top and bottom half were also joined by the delicate piece of fabric.
+The see-through lace border formed a horizontal line across Leanna’s midriff as the dress’s top and bottom halves were also joined by the delicate piece of fabric.
 Leanna’s waist seemed minuscule as she posed for the camera.

 The social media star’s dress had buttons along the front.
 She untied some of the buttons to reveal a generous amount of her slim thigh and leg.
 The lace detail was also visible mid-thigh.